 6. Use Rust-Oleum Metallic spray - antique bronze on the frame surround, and also spray the thin pine trim section.

 7. Glue the mirror tiles and the thin pine trim to the board with No More Nails and let sit for 24 hours.
 Use heavy duty picture hanging wire screwed onto to the back to hang the mirror onto the wall.

-Visit Starter Home to Dream Home for ideas and inspiration for your home.
+Visit Starter Home to Dream Home for more inspired home projects.